Teskedsgubben/MiroSimulint/README.md

 > For simplicity, mark the options:

->> [ ] Add ”Open with Code” action to Windows Explorer file context menu
+>> -[x] Add ”Open with Code” action to Windows Explorer file context menu

->> [ ] Add ”Open with Code” action to Windows Explorer directory context menu
+>> -[x] Add ”Open with Code” action to Windows Explorer directory context menu

 > in the "Select Additional Tasks" step.